Dartford F.C.: Return to Dartford

-Season 2003–04 saw the first team finish in 16th position in the Eastern Division but the news that everybody had been waiting for came on 10 April 2004 when Dartford Borough Council announced it would provide funding and a site for the building of a stadium in Dartford in time for the 2006–07 season.
+The 2003–04 season saw the first team finish in 16th position in the Eastern Division but the news that everybody had been waiting for came on 10 April 2004 when Dartford Borough Council announced it would provide funding and a site for the building of a stadium in Dartford in time for the 2006–07 season.
 Construction work began on 14 November 2005.
 The 2004–05 season saw the restructuring of non-league football.
 Dartford remained in the Southern League in a division made up of largely teams from the Isthmian League.
 The season as a whole was disappointing with the Darts on the edge of the relegation zone for much of the season.
 Manager Tommy Sampson left the club towards the end of January and director and former player and manager Tony Burman took over on a caretaker basis.
 An early upsurge in results pulled the Darts away from the relegation zone to retain their Southern League status.
 Meanwhile, the Reserves under the managership of Bob Pittaway improved on the previous season's poor performances.
 An influx of players previously under Bob's guidance at Tonbridge Angels and several youth team players from the previous season's Under-18s helped the team achieve a creditable mid-table position.
 Dartford finished the 2005–06 season in seventh place.
-Following the second stage of restructuring the non-league football system, the club moved into the Isthmian League Division One South.
+Following the second stage of restructuring the non-League football system, the club moved into the Isthmian League Division One South.

-Dartford played their first game at new stadium Princes Park on 11 November 2006, less than 12 months after building work began.
+Dartford played their first game at new stadium Princes Park on 11 November 2006, less than twelve months after building work began.
 They beat Horsham YMCA 4–2 in front of an all ticket capacity crowd of 4,097.
 On 20 July 2007 Dartford hosted Crystal Palace in a friendly match at Princes Park as part of Dave Martin's transfer to the Eagles.
 The game ended in Crystal Palace winning 3–0 in front of a sold-out crowd of 4,097, exactly the same attendance as the first game played at Princes Park.
-After a strong season, including an undefeated run of twenty-one matches, they finished as champions, securing automatic promotion to the Isthmian League Premier Division.
+After a strong season, including an undefeated run of 21 matches, they finished as champions, securing automatic promotion to the Isthmian League Premier Division.